Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Introduction

 \section{Introduction}

-Response quality for Large Language Models (LLMs) can be improved either by optimizing parameters~\cite{attention, training2, training3} or inference even with the parameters kept fixed.
-The latter is known as \textit{test-time scaling}~\cite{surveyscaling}.
+Response quality for Large Language Models (LLMs) can be improved either by optimizing model parameters~\cite{attention, training2, training3} or improving inference while keeping the parameters fixed.
+The latter is known as \textit{Test-Time Scaling}~\cite{surveyscaling}.

 Test-time scaling methods are often grouped into \textit{parallel} sampling-and-aggregation~\cite{self-consistency,repeated,parallel1,lets-verify}, \textit{sequential} refinement conditioned on the previous sampling~\cite{self_refinement, react, s1}, and \textit{hybrid} approaches that combine both~\cite{tot, a_treesearch, got, eta-mcts, Lats, mcts-ex1, mcts-ex2, mcts_ex3, alphamath, step-level, AB-MCTS, mcts_explore}.
-Hybrid methods often decode by branching into multiple candidate continuations and expanding the most promising ones (\textit{tree-search decoding}).
-Spending more on test-time computation lets the search consider more alternatives, which often improves the final responses.
+Hybrid methods often use \textit{tree-search decoding}, branching into multiple continuations and expanding the most promising ones.
+Increasing the test-time compute budget allows the search to explore more alternatives, often yielding better final responses.

 Still, deployment imposes a fixed per-query inference budget, which can vary widely across products and settings.
 The objective is therefore \textit{to make the most of the available budget to maximize answer quality}.